401(k) loans: What they are and how they work

 When to consider a 401(k) loan

-First, a 401(k) loan might be worth considering if you’re in a financial emergency and your credit doesn’t allow you to qualify for another type of loan.
-While it’s typically better to consider personal loans and other alternatives before 401(k) loans, other loans have credit requirements.
+First, a 401(k) loan might be worth considering if you’re in a financial emergency and your credit doesn’t allow you to qualify for a personal loan or other alternatives.

 In some cases, a 401(k) loan may be your only option short of a payday loan or an early distribution from your retirement account.
 And in those cases, it’s likely better to go with the 401(k) loan.